Off-payroll Labour (IR35)

 Off-Payroll Labour involves the engagement of individuals for services that are paid outside the payroll.
-This could include consultants, subcontractors, associates or directors paid via an agency, a limited company (Personal Service Companies, “PSCs”), partnership or on a self-employed basis.
+This could include consultants, subcontractors, associates or directors paid via an agency, a limited company (Personal Service Companies, ‘PSCs’ - whether or not IR35 applies), partnership or on a self-employed basis.
 The individuals could be used in your business or for onward supply to your clients/customers.

 HMRC will always test practices relating to the employment status of individuals, i.e. those engaged directly on a self-employed basis, to ensure taxes are correctly paid/withheld.
-HMRC further expects employers to consider IR35, the intermediary rules, offshore host employer rules and, where relevant, the public sector rules.
+For all contracts in force on or after 6 April 2021, HMRC further expects employers to consider IR35, the intermediary rules, offshore host employer rules and, where relevant, the public sector rules.

 IR35 in the Private Sector